hihipy/Enhanced-CAP--Exam-Study-Guide/README.md

 ## Disclaimer

-This study guide does not guarantee passing the aCAP exam.
+This study guide does not guarantee passing the CAP® exam.
 It is recommended to use official INFORMS resources and other reputable study materials in addition to this guide.
 All trademarks and service marks referenced are property of their respective owners.